berkeman/glansigt/_posts/2019-06-05-performance.markdown

 repetitions.)

-When storing data in a compressed format, we can stream in the ballpark of 1000MB/s from disk to CPU.
+When storing data in a compressed format, we can stream in the ballpark of 1000MB/s from disk to CPU, which is faster than the disk interface.

 Note also that streaming data in a linear fashion from disk to memory and memory to CPU yields a completely predictable addressing pattern.